 - May exceed the price for Basic Service due to the purchase of renewable energy

 The City conducted a competitive bid for electricity supply and secured its first supply contract to start in July 2017.
 The contract was with Dynegy for 30-month fixed-price contract.
 This contract had a standard product which added 5% more MA Class I renewable energy on top of the State’s minimum requirements.
 The contract also had an optional product with 100% extra renewable energy and one with no extra renewable energy.
 Click here for rates.

 Prior to the start of the Program in July 2017, the City conducted an educational campaign , followed by an opt-out mailer sent to every resident and business receiving Basic Service supply from Eversource.
 The opt-out mailer gave the account holder the option not to participate in Somerville CCE.
 At program launch, roughly 27,000 residential and business accounts enrolled in the Program.

-Somerville conducted another competitive bid to secure a subsequent contract, which will begin in January 2020 and last for 24 months.
+Somerville conducted another competitive bid to secure a subsequent contract, which began in January 2020 and will last for 22 months.
 In this next contract, Somerville Local Green is doubling the amount of extra MA Class I renewable energy it includes from 5% to 10%.